Last updated on

 Why is this meteor shower called the Draconids?
 Well, if you trace each meteor track backwards, they appear to radiate from the constellation Draco.
 (At this time of year, Draco is low in the northeast sky at around midnight.
 This is not a coincidence.)

 To view a meteor shower, find yourself a dark location (away from lights) with a good view of the sky.
 Although the shower radiant is in the eastern sky, you will want to view as much of the entire sky as possible.
 The meteors don't usually appear in the radiant itself.

 Get a lawn chair and sleeping bag, and just "space out", taking in the night sky as a whole.
 Or, you might take the opportunity to drag out your telescope (or even just your binoculars) to view some astronomical objects, in between your meteor observations.
 With simple binoculars, you should easily be able to see Jupiter's moons.
-And Mars will also be up, to keep you company.
+And Saturn will also be up, to keep you company.

 Don't try to use the binoculars or the 'scope to observe meteors -- they are too unpredictable, and move too fast.